bbauska/js-GSAP/README.md

-# js-GSAP
-JavaScript GSAP (GreenSock Animated Platform) for animation of elements in a Webpage.

 Landing pages often have moving pictures to make them more interesting.
 But making these movements with just HTML and CSS can be hard, so we use special JavaScript libraries for animation.